AndreMIsidoro/tools/netexec/README.md

 	--shares : prints the smb shares
 		if we arent getting anything try user filler usernames and passwords: netexec smb nest.htb -u 'aasdasd' -p 'adsasd' --shares
+	--continues-on-sucess: don't stop when found a valid login, continue to test the others

 ## Usage Examples